verbb/wishlist/docs/template-guides/pdf-template.md

 {% endif %}
 ```

 Here, we're generating a link for the user to click on to download their PDF.
 When clicked, their PDF will be downloaded.
-The URL will look look something similar to:
+The URL will look something similar to:

 `https://craft.test/actions/wishlist/pdf?listId=123`